Tinche/uapi/docs/openapi.md

     return "Getting the article"
 ```

-Depending on the OpenAPI visualization framework used, endpoints with tags are usually displayed grouped under the tag.
+Depending on the OpenAPI visualization framework used, operations with tags are usually displayed grouped under the tag.